 The doctoral student chooses a major field and three minor fields in history, or a major field with two minor fields in history and an outside minor in an appropriate area, such as the humanities or the social sciences.
 The major field may be chosen from the following areas: United States to 1865; United States since 1865; or a topical United States major such as African-American history, intellectual history, or southern history.
-For European majors, students may select from eighteenth-century Europe (to 1815), nineteenth-century Europe (1815–1914), twentieth-century Europe (1914 to the present), British history, and modern Russia.
-Other major and minor fields include Asia, Africa, the Atlantic world, Latin America, and the Middle East; and topical areas such as Gender and Sexuality, Science/Environment, Medicine, Legal History, Islamic World, and Native Peoples of the Americas.
-Details in respect to these fields and available minor fields are set forth in the department’s graduate handbook.
+For European majors, students may select from Medieval Worlds, eighteenth-century Europe (to 1815), nineteenth-century Europe (1815–1914), twentieth-century Europe (1914 to the present), British history, and modern Russia.
+Other major and minor fields include Asia, the Atlantic world, Latin America, and the Middle East; or topical areas such as Gender and Sexuality, Science/Technology/Environment/Medicine, Legal History, Islamic World, Native Peoples of the Americas, and War and Society.
+Details in respect to these fields and available minor fields are set forth in the department's graduate handbook.

-Doctoral students are required to take HIS 6059; Teaching History at the College Level (HIS 6941) if they want to become Teaching Assistants at FSU.
-Doctoral students must also take five seminars or colloquia.
+Doctoral students are required to take Teaching History at the College Level (HIS 6941) if they want to become Teaching Assistants at FSU.
 In addition, the major professor determines how many and for which foreign languages the student must be certified proficient.
 The major professor may substitute or supplement language proficiency with certification in other approved research skills.

 Definition of Prefixes